 Bubble hair is a condition that many people could suffer from without realizing it.
 While not a disease or an impairment of any sort, it is, however, a severe hair problem.

 For hair already damaged by heat, regularly moisturizing hair can help reduce the appearance of heat damage, but it cannot repair the hair.
 To increase the progression of health and appearance cut any damaged hair, and allow healthy hair to regrow.
-Our practice offers vitamin and protein supplements as well as laser therapy and PRP therapy to promote new healthy hair growth.
+Our practice offers vitamin and protein supplements as well as laser therapy.